EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 Before creating the API token next, ensure that you are signed into Coiled (using your password you have created in the previous step).

-Create the Coiled API token:
+Create the Coiled API token from you Miniconda/Anaconda environment:

 ```
 coiled login